-Service Description Prior approval is required for: Magnetic resonance imaging Magnetic resonance angiogram Positron emission tomography Reference lab tests that cannot be done in Hawaii and not specifically billable by clinical laboratories in Hawaii Disease-specific new technology lab tests Genetic tests Psychological testing Neuropsychological testing Cognitive testing Computerized tomography Dialysis Provided by: Medicare-certified hospitals Medicare-certified end stage renal disease (ESRD) providers Settings where you can receive dialysis include: Hospital inpatient Hospital outpatient Non-hospital renal dialysis facility Member's home Dialysis services include: Equipment Supplies Diagnostic testing (including laboratory tests) Drugs for dialysis treatment approved by Medicare when Medically Necessary Hepatitis B surface antigen Anti-HB testing for patients on hemodialysis Intermittent peritoneal dialysis Continuous ambulatory peritoneal dialysis (CAPD) Alfa-Epoetin (EPO) provided during dialysis Other drugs related to ESRD Home dialysis equipment and supplies prescribed by physician Physician services Hospital stays for acute medical conditions requiring dialysis for an unrelated medical condition
+Service Description Prior approval is not required for laboratory, imaging, or diagnostic services.
+Prior approval is required for: Magnetic resonance imaging Magnetic resonance angiogram Positron emission tomography Reference lab tests that cannot be done in Hawaii and not specifically billable by clinical laboratories in Hawaii Disease-specific new technology lab tests Genetic tests Psychological testing Neuropsychological testing Cognitive testing Computerized tomography Dialysis Provided by: Medicare-certified hospitals Medicare-certified end stage renal disease (ESRD) providers Settings where you can receive dialysis include: Hospital inpatient Hospital outpatient Non-hospital renal dialysis facility Member's home Dialysis services include: Equipment Supplies Diagnostic testing (including laboratory tests) Drugs for dialysis treatment approved by Medicare when Medically Necessary Hepatitis B surface antigen Anti-HB testing for patients on hemodialysis Intermittent peritoneal dialysis Continuous ambulatory peritoneal dialysis (CAPD) Alfa-Epoetin (EPO) provided during dialysis Other drugs related to ESRD Home dialysis equipment and supplies prescribed by physician Physician services Hospital stays for acute medical conditions requiring dialysis treatments

 Service Description

+• a patient receiving chronic outpatient dialysis for an unrelated medical condition

 • placement, replacement, or repair of the chronic dialysis route.

 Durable Medical Durable medical equipment needed to:

 Equipment (DME) and Reduce a medical disability

 Medical Supplies Restore or improve function

 Supplies for rent or purchase include:

 Oxygen tanks and concentrators

 • Ventilators

-• Wheelchairs
+Wheelchairs

 Crutches and canes

 • Eyeglasses

 Orthotic devices

 Prosthetic devices

-Hearing aids
+• Hearing aids

-• Pacemakers
+Pacemakers

-• Medical supplies (surgical dressings, continence, and ostomy supplies)
+Medical supplies (surgical dressings, continence, and ostomy supplies)

 Foot appliances (orthoses, prostheses)

 Orthopedic shoes and casts

 Ortho digital prostheses and casts

+Other medically necessary durable medical equipment covered by the Hawaii

-• Other medically necessary durable medical equipment covered by the Hawaii
+• Other medically necessary durable medical equipment covered by the Hawan Medicaid program

-Medicaid program

 Prior approval is required.

 Emergency and Post- Stabilization Services Services in an emergency room for emergent conditions.
 If the condition is considered non-emergent, you may have to pay for charges related to the visit.
-Kaiser

-Stabilization Services Permanente will not deny payment for emergency services sought by a prudent

-layperson, even if emergency services are determined not needed and regardless if the

-provider is in- or out-of-network.
+Kaiser Permanente will not deny payment for emergency services sought by a prudent layperson, even if emergency services are determined not needed and regardless if the provider is in- or out-of-network.

 You are also covered for care that keeps your condition stable after an emergency.

 Post-stabilization services include follow-up outpatient specialist care.

-If you receive post-stabilization services from a provider outside of Kaiser

-Permanente's network, we will not charge you more than if services were obtained

-through an in-network provider.
+If you receive post-stabilization services from a provider outside of Kaiser Permanente's network, we will not charge you more than if services were obtained through an in-network provider.

 Early and Periodic Routine checkups for children and youth under the age of 21 included (but are not

 Screening, Diagnostic, limited to):

 and Treatment Medical and behavioral health screening

-(EPSDT) Services • Dental screening and referral to dentist

-• Diagnostic tests
+(EPSDT) Services Diagnostic tests

 • Immunizations

 • Preventive care, etc.